2017 Winner & Finalists

-The official winner will be announced in October in accordance with National Manufacturing Day on October 6, 2017.
-The winner will receive a start-up prize package worth more than $50,000 in goods and services.
+The official winner was announced in October in accordance with National Manufacturing Day on October 6, 2017.
+The winner received a start-up prize package worth more than $50,000 in goods and services.
 The Power Inn District is already home to more than 62% of the City of Sacramento’s manufacturing jobs and 14% of the greater six-county region’s manufacturing jobs.

 Refuse Container Transport Lift Assist (RCTLA), or “Dump Caddy”